 Congressman Ken Buck is a Republican from Windsor, representing Colorado's 4th Congressional District.
-He was first elected to Congress on November 4, 2014, and is currently serving his first term in the United States House of Representatives.
+He was first elected to Congress on November 4, 2014, and is currently serving his second term in the United States House of Representatives.

 Ken Buck learned the value of hard work from his grandfather, who opened a shoe repair store in Greeley in the 1930’s.
 One of three brothers, Ken worked his way through high school, college and law school as a janitor, truck driver, furniture mover and as a ranch hand.